Emory Healthcare/Emory University Bioinformatics Analyst in Atlanta, Georgia

 Applies a limited range of molecular modeling tools to refinement of high throughput screening hits.

-Two years of experience in bioinformatics and/or computational chemistry.
+Two years of experience in bioinformatics and/or computational biology.

 Emory Supports a Diverse and Inclusive Culture